 Call your health care provider if

 In most cases, a health care provider finds pinna abnormalities during the first well-baby exam.
-This exam is usually performed at the hospital, if that is where the baby is delivered.
+This exam is most often done at the hospital at the time of delivery.

 What to expect at your health care provider's office

 - Examine and test the child for other physical abnormalities of the kidneys, bones of the face, skull, and facial nerve